 Expansions: MoMath’s gifted program to engage and challenge NYC’s brightest math students

-Expansions is currently accepting applications for the Fall 2016 session.
+Expansions is currently accepting applications for the Winter 2017 session.

 Featuring programs for mathematically gifted students enrolled in kindergarten through 12th grade, the Expansions workshops are designed and delivered by MoMath’s educational team to illuminate the wonders of mathematics, challenge and inspire students, and broaden their mathematical horizons.
 With topics ranging from fractals to cellular automata, these afternoon classes provide an opportunity for participants to learn advanced and fascinating topics not included in the standard K-12 curriculum.
 Plus, your child can benefit from enjoying math together with small groups of talented and focused young scholars.